-To better understand this year’s Shift Index and its component Foundation, Flow, and Impact indices, as well as to learn about ways to begin to create and capture value in this environment, we invite you to take a deeper look at our 2013 Shift Index research reports:
+To better understand this year’s Shift Index, as well as to learn about ways to begin to create and capture value in this environment, we invite you to take a deeper look at our 2013 Shift Index research reports:

 Nor, in the era before the technologically driven, widespread cross-pollination of ideas, was sharing information necessarily an advantage.
 Guarding knowledge, rather than sharing it to pursue potential mutual gain, was seen as central to creating value.
 Workers were trained to protect company information, and any collaboration with those outside of the organization was closely monitored or even discouraged, as such connections could be deemed risky.
 Most innovation was driven from within the company’s four walls, often without customer feedback or interaction.